-12. PCIe Slot x16/x8
+14. PCIe Slot x16/x8

-PCIe x16/x8 slots are primarily for video cards.
+PCIe x16/x8 slots are primarily used for video cards.
 These full-length slots will provide 8 or 16 lanes of bandwidth to a full-size card, and are backwards-compatible with x8, x4, and x1-length cards.

-Comet Lake-S Socket 1200 processors have 16 PCIe lanes available for routing.
+Comet Lake-S has 16 PCIe lanes available for routing.